-Sewer separation, which involves building separate storm drain pipes and removing all storm water connections from the combined sewer, began in earnest in the 1960s in conjunction with a residential street paving program.
+Sewer separation, which involves building separate storm drain pipes and removing all stormwater connections from the combined (sanitary) sewer, began in earnest in the 1960s in conjunction with a new residential street paving program.

-In 1986, the City began an accelerated program of sewer separation supplemented with federal and state funds and separated more than 4,600 acres of the City served by combined sewers.
-Less than 5% of the area within the City limits still requires sewer separation.
+In 1986, the City began an accelerated program of sewer separation supplemented with federal and state funds, separating more than 4,600 acres of the City served by combined sewers.
+A small percentage of the area within the City limits still requires sewer separation.

-The City of Minneapolis and the Metropolitan Council are joint permit holders for a National Pollution Discharge Elimination System (NPDES) Permit that regulates combined sewer overflows into the Mississippi River.
-The City, represented by Minneapolis Public Works and Minneapolis Environmental Management, with the support of the Mayor and City Council, is working with the Metropolitan Council to end combined sewer overflows occurring within City limits.
+The City of Minneapolis and the Metropolitan Council Environmental Services (MCES) are joint permit holders for a National Pollution Discharge Elimination System (NPDES) permit that regulates Combined Sewer Overflows (CSOs) into the Mississippi River.
+Minneapolis, represented by Public Works and Environmental Services, with the support of the Mayor and City Council, are working with the MCES to end CSOs occurring within City limits.